AhmadChaiban/Data-Science-Engineering-Capstone/README.md

     * The data sets are constructed in parallel, each image is given a unique ID and category label (0 for plant, 1 for animal, 2 for human)
     * Another data quality check is made per category and for every csv file.
     * The data is then uploaded in parallel to an s3 bucket.
 This makes the data available for not just myself, but many others who I can share with.
-        * To make the Machine Learning more convenient, the output csv files are separated into 10,001 rows per file.
+        * Again, to make the Machine Learning more convenient, the output csv files are separated into 10,001 rows per file.
 This is because the matrix dimensions are 10,001 * 514 for every file.